Bratah123/AniFam/README.md

     - This puts you into the venv python shell
 9. Run: `pip install -r requirements.txt`
 10. Navigate to [src/instance](https://github.com/Bratah123/AniFam/tree/main/src/instance) and follow the instructions there.
+11. In a terminal assuming the terminal is in `AniFam/src` run the command `python api/database/init_database.py` to initialize the database.

 ### Running the Server (**Development**)
 The web application has two different servers, the NextJS front-end server and the Flask back-end server.